Reviewed by Oct 05, 2020| Updated on

 A futures contract is an agreement between two parties to buy or sell something on a specified date in the future, and for a predetermined price.
 The transaction could be in a commodity or a financial instrument.

 The price at which the seller delivers the underlying asset, currency, or financial derivative to the buyer is called the forward price.
 The specified date depends on the parties involved in the transaction.
 It could vary depending on the delivery period, being an entire month for some futures, or a fixed date for others.

-Current delivery is a type of futures contract, which is defined by the month in which it is delivered i.e. the current month in which it is transacted.
-Some futures contracts require the physical delivery of assets, while others are settled in cash.
+Current delivery is a type of futures contract, which is defined by the month in which it is delivered, i.e. the current month in which it is transacted.
+Some futures contracts require the physical delivery of assets, while others are settled with cash.